-- The societal lack of value on Black lives historically, combined with the false narrative that this is restricted to being a “low-income, Black problem” is the reason the problem of childhood Lead poisoning persists today.
+- The societal lack of value on Black lives historically, combined with the false narrative that this is restricted to being a “low-income, Black problem,” is the reason the issue of childhood Lead poisoning persists today.

 Failings of the Public Health System

 The public agency role in holding systemic racism in place when it comes to Lead poisoning prevention initiatives: